turbonemesis/constitution/CONSTITUTION.md

 #### Section 3 - Meetings

-A. General meetings are to be held at a reasonable time and location at least once per year.
-At least 48 hours notice shall be given to all active voting members prior to any meeting.
+A. General meetings of the Senate are to be held at a reasonable time and location at least once per year.
+At least 48 hours notice shall be given to all active voting members prior to any official meeting.
 Only a member of the Senate may officially call meetings.
 Any member including those not part of the Senate may join these meetings upon invitation.

-B. It is recommended that official senate meetings be carried out in accordance with Robert’s Rules of Order, (the latest version) although this is not a hard requirement.
+B. It is recommended that official Senate meetings be carried out in accordance with Robert’s Rules of Order, (the latest version) although this is not a hard requirement.

 #### Section 3 – Quorum

-A. Quorum for consideration of new "rules" consist of a fifty percent majority of the total active voting members of the Senate.
+A. Quorum for consideration of any new "rules" consist of a fifty percent majority of the total active voting members of the Senate.

 #### Section 4 – Legislation

-A. Definition – The term “rule” shall be any act of the Senate that shall command a change throughout the codebase.
+A. Definition – The term “rule” shall be any act of the Senate that shall command a change throughout the cross-team codebase.

 B. Definition – The term “proposal” shall be any new legislation intended to become a "rule" that has yet to be formally approved through voting.